functional-dark-side/agnostos-wf/README.md

 3. Check the config files in the [config/](config) folder.
 Change the programs (binaries) and output paths to your designated folders.

 4. Check that you have the required external DBs listed in the [config.yaml](config/config.yaml) file (in the "databases/" folder).
 In case you miss some of them, you can find the instructions for the dowload in [download_DBs.sh](util/download_DBs.sh).
-If you want to download all needed databases simply run `sh download_DBs.sh`.
+If you want to download all needed databases simply run `sh download_DBs.sh` (be patient this may take a while...).

 When everything is set...